We Need Your Support ...

 I greatly appreciate your consideration in making a tax deductible contribution as well as you personally sharing this story with other individuals or organizations who would be moved to support.

-We can also accept larger sum donations, wire transfer or checks.
-If you have any questions, would like more project details or to schedule a call or meeting with myself and John Keller in consideration of your contribution, please don't hesitate to contact us.
+If you have any questions, would like more project details or to schedule a meeting with myself and John Keller in consideration of your contribution, please don't hesitate to contact us directly.
 Until then...